 Hello, thank you for taking the time from a busy day to visit my personal and professional blog.
 My student blog for the Master of Arts in Learning and Technology program can be found at the Royal Roads University WordPress.

 I am a parent and husband first.
-I spend the rest of my time as an educator specializing in education technology (EdTech) with Organizational Development and Learning, and the Paramedic Programs at Fanshawe College in London, Ontario, Canada.
+I spend the rest of my time as an Education Consultant and a Lead Educator specializing in education technology (EdTech) with the Advanced Care Paramedic Program at Justice Institute of British Columbia in beautiful Vancouver, British Columbia, Canada.

 I am also a graduate student focusing on learning and technology and a retired Critical Care Flight Paramedic.